InvertGames/uFrame.Documentation/pages/services.md

 While services can serve for almost any purpose, they can be used to seperate various features of uFrame, and your application.
 Examples might include, FacebookService, NetworkingService, AchievementsService, etc.

+There are two types of services:

-Services are initialized by the [uFrame Kernel](uframe-kernel.md) and therefore must be first added to the _Services_ game object in the kernel prefab.
+* Services that are MonoBehaviours.
+They are created from the designer by adding a [Service Node](service-node.md).
+Those Services are initialized by the [uFrame Kernel](uframe-kernel.md) and therefore must be first added to the _Services_ game object in the kernel prefab.
+Because it a MonoBehaviour you can use this type of Service to interact with the Unity engine.

-## Using a Service
+* Services created with code.
+In order to create a Service just inherit from the `SystemService` class.

+## Subscribing and publishing events

 Services can be accessed directly from any place in the codebase simply by injecting them into a class.